bonitoo-io/virtual-device/README.md

 ### Samples

 A sample represents a collection of data items to be published together using a specific topic.
-The following properties are required.

-* `id` - an identifier for the sample.
-The word `random` will result in the internal generation of a random UUID string.
-* `name` - a name for the sample, used primarily for handling and reusing samples in different devices.
-* `topic` - The MQTT topic under which the sample is published.
-* `items` - an array that can include:
-   * the names of previously defined items
-   * an item type declared by item name using the `from` field, which makes it possible to define `count` and serialization type - `arType`.
-See below.
-   * a new inline item definition as above.

 _Basic Sample configuration example_
 ```yaml